Document structure

 <meta charset="utf-8">

-— This element sets the character set your document should use to UTF-8 which includes most characters from the vast majority of written languages.
-Essentially, it can now handle any textual content you might put on it.
-There is no reason not to set this, and it can help avoid some problems later on. -
+This element sets the character set your document should use to UTF-8 which includes most characters from the vast majority of written languages.

 <meta name="viewport" content="width=device-width">